-The Company has final tax assessments up to and including the tax year of 2015, its subsidiary Hi-Tex and the company Tefron-Macro which operate in Israel, have final tax assessments up to and including the tax year of 2011.
+Final tax assessments were issued to the Company up to and including the tax year 2015.
+For the subsidiary Hi-Tex and the company Tefron-Macro which operate in Israel, have final tax assessments up to and including the tax year of 2011.
 The main subsidiary operating outside Israel has final tax assessments until the tax year of 2012.